After-Hours Church Calls: Who Covers What

 📞 40% of callers who reach voicemail never call back—some genuinely needed help

-The difference?
-Churches using hybrid systems answer 100% of calls while their teams focus on what actually requires a human heart.
+Churches that split coverage answer every call while their teams stay focused on what actually requires a person.

 Option 1: After-Hours Only

-Picture this: A young dad calls your church at midnight, struggling with depression.
-Instead of voicemail, he gets immediate care from an AI that recognizes crisis language, provides resources, and alerts your on-call pastor.
-By 8 AM, the pastor calls him back for real conversation.
+In practice: A young dad calls your church at midnight, struggling.
+Instead of voicemail, he gets an immediate response, resources, and your on-call pastor gets an alert.
+By 8 AM, the pastor calls him back for a real conversation.

 That's backup, not replacement.